eecs298/eecs298.github.io/docs/lab8.md

 2. Using the information gathered so far, along with your previous knowledge of diabetes as a disease, which of these features do you think would make the best predictor of disease progression?
 List the top two or three features you can think of, along with a short summary of your reasoning, in your write-up.

+### Generating scatterplots

-Next, use `matplotlib` to construct a scatterplot of each feature against the target.
-For each value of `N` from 0 through 9, use the following method:
+Next, to explore how each feature correlated with disease progression, we can use `matplotlib` to construct a scatterplot of each feature against the target.
+For each value of `N` from 0 through 9, use the following matplotlib function to generate a scatterplot:

 ```python
 import matplotlib.pyplot as plt